s-victor/TinyPedal/docs/customization.md

     show_estimated_laps
 Show estimated total remaining laps (from current lap position towards finish line) based on total remaining session time and local player's lap time pace.
 This value can be used for adjusting absolute refueling.

 Note, this is the same value that used for calculating estimated refueling value in Fuel Module.
-As with estimation, there may be a margin of error of one lap, and may be affected by other variables such as those mentioned in `Relative finish order` widget.
+As with estimation, there may be a margin of error of one lap, and may be affected by other variables such as those mentioned in [Relative Finish Order](#relative-finish-order) widget.

 ## Slip ratio